utopia-foss/utopia/README.md

 and to [add a key to your GitLab account](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account).

 ### New to Utopia?
 How do I implement a model?
-Aside from exploring the already existing models, you should check out the guides in the [documentation][Utopia-docs] which will guide you through the process of implementing your very own Utopia model.
+Aside from exploring the already existing models, you should check out the guides in the [documentation][Utopia-docs] which will lead you through the process of implementing your very own Utopia model.

 ### Building the documentation locally
 To build the documentation locally, first make sure that all submodules are downloaded, because they are needed for building the documentation: